scottsuk0306/kickstart-python-project/README.md

 # kickstart-python-project
-Get a kickstart of python project.
+Get a kickstart of new python project.